KDE/brooklyn/README.md

 ### Rocket.Chat bot

-Use secure websocket (wss) instead of ws to connect the bot to a server, because login passwords are sent in plain text.
+You should use secure websocket (wss) instead of ws to connect the bot to a server, because messages are sent in plain text.

 Remember to add the bot on each channel you want to manage before adding it in your config file.